 - Follow the Brookes Exchanges Office advice, check the instructions sent to your Brookes email address and posted on our Exchanges Facebook page.

 Other universities, organisations and countries might react differently than Brookes or the UK in an emergency situation, so remember, that your priority is to follow your home country’s advice.

-If you have a specific medical problem, you should carry an internationally recognized medic alert emblem with you at all times, as well as medical records, including details of all medication you are taking, allergies, immunization history, blood
+If you have a specific medical problem, you should carry an internationally recognized medic alert emblem with you at all times, as well as medical records, including details of all medication you are taking, allergies, immunization history, blood type etc.